lgorissen/k4d/lab 21/README.md

 Your Pod consists of a number of Containers, and each of them requires configuration data - well, except for the most simple cases.

-## Containers and Pod specification
+## 21.1 Containers and Pod specification

-For Containers, configuration information can be passed in as:
+For Docker Containers, configuration information can be passed in as:
 1. Command-line arguments
 2. Environment variables

-#### 1. Pod specification and Command-line arguments
+### 21.1.1.
+Pod specification and Command-line arguments
 How a Docker Container is started is defined in the Dockerfile.
 The Dockerfile uses the ENTRYPOINT and CMD instructions to start the image.
 The preferred way to do this is to:

 - Use ENTRYPOINT in the exec format: `ENTRYPOINT ["<executable>" , "<par 1>", "<par 2>", ...]`
-- Use CMD to define the default parameters to ENTRYPOINT: `CMD [ "<par 1>", "<par 2>", ...]`
+- Use CMD to define additional default parameters to ENTRYPOINT: `CMD [ "<par a>", "<par b>", ...]`

-For example:
+With this approach:
+- ENTRYPOINT ensures that the Container can start without additional parameters
+- CMD ensures that the optional parameters hava sensible default values

+Example:

 ```bash
 ENTRYPOINT ["/bin/myterra.sh"]
 CMD ["60"]
 ```

-Note:

-- using ENTRYPOINT in the exec format avoids running the executable in a shell;
-- having default values for the parameters ensures that you can start your Container with default values

 In Kubernetes, the Container specification in a Pod can overrride the ENTRYPOINT and CMD entries.
 This is how they map/match: